 All tile fixing should be carried out in accordance with BS 5385: WALL & FLOOR TILING Part 3 1989 – Code of practice for the design & installation of ceramic floor tiles and mosaics.
-Section 14.4 of this standard emphasises the need for timber substrates to be more than suitable for carrying the expected load and the be then stiffened prior to tiling.
-Ceramic floor tiling should never be installed amic on floating timber floors subject to heavy static or dynamic loads.
+Section 14.4 of this standard emphasises the need for timber substrates to be more than suitable for carrying the expected load and they be stiffened prior to tiling.
+Ceramic floor tiling should never be installed on floating timber floors subject to heavy static or dynamic loads.

-A typical floating floor lies on a concrete base and is characterised by a layer of rigid insulation topped with flooring grade plywood or chipboard (18 – 20mm deep) The insulation layer should be of sufficient density to provide firm support to the over over-laid board.
+A typical floating floor lies on a concrete base and is characterised by a layer of rigid insulation topped with flooring grade plywood or chipboard (18 – 20mm deep).
+The insulation layer should be of sufficient density to provide firm support to the overlaid board.
 Expanded polystyrene is not considered to be a suitable underlayment for a floating floor which is to receive ceramic.
-To further ensure the rigidity of this structure the timber board can also be constructed as a raft fixed onto timber battens (45mm x 45mm), with the insulating material laid between the battens.
+To further ensure the rigidity of this structure, the timber board can also be constructed as a raft fixed onto timber battens (45mm x 45mm) with the insulating material laid between them.

-The base substrate must also be even, level and stable, with no localised depressions or elevations likely to cause uneven compression of the insulation layer.
+The base substrate must also be even, level, stable and with no localised depressions or elevations likely to cause uneven compression of the insulation layer.

-Use Palace Super-Flex two-part adhesive laid using a floor grade notched trowel to achieve a solid adhesive bed of not more than 6mm thickness.
+Use PALACE Super-Flex two-part adhesive laid using a floor-grade notched trowel to achieve a solid adhesive bed of not more than 6mm thickness.

-Use Palace Flexi-grout for joints from 3mm up to 20mm wide.
-In grout situations where heavy trafficking is likely to result in more movement, flexi-grout mixed with Palaflex additive (pre-diluted 1:1 grout (pre with water)) will provide even greater movement tolerance.
+Use PALACE Flexi-Grout for joints from 3mm up to 20mm wide.
+In grout situations where heavy trafficking is likely to result in more movement, Flexi-Grout mixed with Palaflex additive (pre-diluted 1:1 grout (pre with water)) will provide even greater movement tolerance.